2itcn/smartos-docker/README.md

 ### docker run
 - `docker run [-n] [-f <payload_file> [-k]] [--uuid <container_uuid>] [--name <name>] [--hostname <hostname>] [--memory|-m <memory>] [--cpu_cap <cpu_cap>] [--cpu_shares <cpu_shares>] [--io <io_priority>] [--quota <quota>] [--network <network_name>] [--ip <ip>] [--nic_tag <nic_tag>] [--gateway <gateway>] [--vlan <vlan_id>] [--resolver <resolver>] [--lofs_volume|-v <lofs_volume>] [--kernel_version <kernel_version>] [--workdir <workdir>] [--env|-e <env>] [--entrypoint <entrypoint>] [--cmd <cmd>] [--image_uuid <image_uuid> | <docker_image>]`
     create a new payload file at the current directory named with `<container_uuid>.json` and create the docker container. if `-n` option is setted, then only create a new payload file and NOT create the docker container.
-    if any arg where `-f <payload_file>` and options both setted. the options's value is used. and the options's value will override the arg on the new payload file.
+    if `-f <payload_file>` and any options were provided. the options's value is used. and the options's value will override the properties on the new payload file.
     ***volume lofs filesystems*** the lofs-volume source filesystem creatition followed by the rules:
     1. if `source` path is exists on SmartOS GZ, doing nothing, else go next.
     1. if `source` is `create-volume` , then create local dataset, see as `lofs_volume` below. else go next.
     1. if `source` parent is an exists filesystem, then create all sub-filesystem on the parent-filesystem. else go next
     1. if `source` can't find an exists parent filesystem, failed.
         - failed as current action.
         - maybe create the source path on SmartOS GZ insteed create filesystem?
         - config a base filesystem, all lofs volume be create on the filesystem, like `<base_filesystem>/<vm_uuid>/sub_path`?

     - `[-f <payload_file>]` base payload file
     - `[-k]` skip payload file property replace, only used with `-f`
     - `[-n]` skip create docker container, only genarate payload file
     - `[--uuid <container_uuid>]` special the docker container's uuid, if not set, a randon uuid will be set.
         - zone's `uuid`
-    - `[--name <name>] special the docker container's name, if not set, default is `-`.
+    - `[--name <name>]` special the docker container's name, if not set, default is `-`.
         - zone's `alias`
     - `[--hostname <hostname>]` special the docker container's hostname, if not set, default is the container's uuid
         - zone's `hostname`